swizard0/purescript-phantomjs/README.md

 ## Introduction and Usage

 This library provides PureScript bindings to the Phantomjs API.
-You can use it to compile JS scripts that can be executed by the `phantomjs` command.
+You can use it to compile JS scripts that can be executed using the `phantomjs` command.

 For example, to compile a script that takes a screenshot of the Yahoo homepage, run the following command in this project's root directory: